 In terms of controls, you can play or pause music with a single tap, skip songs or answer a call with a double tap, or go to a previous track with a triple tap.
 You can also choose what happens when you long-press the buds, whether you want them to toggle active noise cancellation, summon your virtual assistant of choice, adjust the volume or activate Spotify (Samsung devices only).
 I found these touch-and-hold controls mostly reliable, although Siri would occasionally cut out before I could ask a question on iOS.

-Samsung Galaxy Buds Live: Audio quality
+Samsung Galaxy Buds Live review: Audio quality

 As an avid AirPods user, I usually find other wireless earbuds to sound just a bit off in terms of audio quality.
 That’s not the case with the Galaxy Buds Live.
 Packing 12mm speakers and an air vent designed to make music sound more accurate and lively, Samsung’s buds provided rich, full audio for any genre I threw at them.